Nispeon/Nispeon/README.md

 ---
 ## Who am I ?

-A student in web developpement first of all, in my (almost) third year of college at the [IIM Digital School](https://www.iim.fr)💻
+A student in web development first of all, in my (almost) third year of college at the [IIM Digital School](https://www.iim.fr)💻

 I'm working on getting a web project management diploma, but I'm most interested in back-end developping (mainly in PHP and its frameworks).